rprobinson/MediPi/README.md

 This is a simple implementation of a Telehealth patient/client system.
 It has been developed to be flexible and extensible.

 This project started as a demonstration of a general telehealth system but with clinical involvement from a Trust in the South of England, it has been developed into a Heart Failure implementation.
-The project is written in Java using JavaFX but includes two python classes.
-The python scripts are used for convenience to interface with their respective USB medical devices, but the functionality could be incorporated into Java using an open source Java USB library.
+The project is written in Java using JavaFX which communicates with the USB medical devices using javax-usb libraries.

 Functionality: